Last updated on May 8, 2026

 Databricks and dbt Partnership: Welcoming Analytics Engineers to the Data Lakehouse

-Databricks and dbt have partnered together to simplify the data lakehouse.
+Databricks and dbt have partnered to simplify the data lakehouse.
 Although Databricks is a fantastic platform for data teams to get the most out of their data, it can be cumbersome to use without a defined framework for building, testing, and deploying code.
 The solution here is to use dbt on top of Databricks.

 From a high-level architectural perspective, dbt works on top of Databricks once the raw data has already been loaded into the Delta Lake.
-From there, developers write their code within a dbt environment, however the code is pushed down and executed using the compute from Databricks and Apache Spark.
-It’s important to note that the data is not stored or processed by dbt, everything is contained within the Databricks environment.
+From there, developers write their code within a dbt environment; however, the code is pushed down and executed using the compute from Databricks and Apache Spark.
+It’s important to note that the data is not stored or processed by dbt; everything is contained within the Databricks environment.

-Learn What dbt Can Bring to Databricks
+Learn What DBT Can Bring to Databricks

 The Combined Strengths of a Databricks and dbt Partnership